e-moe/sf-levi9/_drafts/assignment-3-students-database.markdown

 * Path must be unique in the system, add extra number for duplicates.
 So, if "alex_sidorov" path already exists and there is another Alex Sidorov - next one will obtain path "alex_sidorov_1", next - "alex_sidorov_2", etc.

 The logic of path generation should be implemented in PHP (not in SQL).
+See [documentation][doctrine-batch] for example.

 **Tip:** Just foreach all students (with pagination, of course) and generate "path" for them one by one.
 After path for one student is generated - add this path to some array, so that you could check for duplicates.

 It would be nice if logic of path generation is stored in some service class and covered by unit test.

-At the end of command execution - echo command time and peak memory usage.
+At the end of command execution - echo command time and peak memory usage ([example][batch-processing]).

 ![Console command output][console]